zenoix/dotfiles/README.md

 ## Usage

 - Replace the `.gitconfig` with your config.
-- Run `stow .` whenever you want to create or update the sym links.
+- Run `stow .` whenever you want to create or update the symlinks.

 ## References

 - Idea and methodology is based on Dreams of Autonomy's video [Stow has forever changed the way I manage my dotfiles](https://www.youtube.com/watch?v=y6XCebnB9gs).

-- Install scripts were inspired by Bartek Spitza's video [Solving the Dotfiles Problem (And Learning Bash)](https://youtu.be/mSXOYhfDFYo?si=6BHSafkDKpf1OEvq).

-## TODO

-- Figure out how to install nvm with omz
-- Install firefox script